-It’s no secret that pets bring the joy to life.
-Who doesn’t love to snuggle with a furry kitty or play with am adorable dog?
+It’s no secret that pets bring such joy to life.
+Who doesn’t love to snuggle with a furry kitten or play with adorable real dogs?
 Plus, animals don’t judge our failings – they are just happy to see us and interact with us, which makes them great companions.

-But, pets require a lot of care, which is why the new, very lifelike robot animals can be especially good for people with Alzheimer’s or dementia.
+But, a real pet requires a lot of care, and for seniors living in nursing homes or other type of care facilities – it’s not a possibility.
+Which is why the new, very lifelike stuffed and robotic animals can be especially good for people with Alzheimer’s disease or dementia.
+It can provide the love of a real animal without the work.

-- Can reduce the anxiety, depression, irritability, and loneliness that come with dementia
+- Can reduce the anxiety, depression, irritability, and loneliness that comes with dementia and Alzheimer’s disease

 - Are non-threatening and won’t provoke anyone’s pet allergies

-Benefits of Robotic Pets For Dementia And Alzheimer’s
+Benefits of Stuffed And Robotic Pets For Dementia And Alzheimer’s

-Increased food intake: in later stages of the disease, Alzheimer’s and dementia patients often lose weight.
-In fact, “weight loss is so common in individuals with AD that it is listed as a symptom consistent with the diagnosis by the National Institute of Neurological and Communicative Disorders and Stroke/Alzheimer’s Disease and Related Disorders Association Work Group”, according to a study by McKhann et al., in 1984.
+Increased food intake: It’s common for seniors in the late stages of alzheimer and dementia to lose weight.
+In fact, “weight loss is so common in individuals with AD (Alzheimer’s Disease) that it is listed as a symptom consistent with the diagnosis by the National Institute of Neurological and Communicative Disorders and Stroke/Alzheimer’s Disease and Related Disorders Association Work Group“, according to a study by McKhann et al., in 1984.

 Reduction of anxiety, depression, irritability and loneliness: In addition, pulse rate decreased in the group that interacted with the dementia robotic pets.
 The 2017 study authors (Petersen et al) report that, “Pulse rate and pulse oximetry have long been validated as indicators of stress and anxiety.
 As stress or anxiety decrease, the pulse rate is decreased.
 Both of these are autonomic responses that fluctuate regardless of cognitive ability.
 Pulse oximetry readings improve as stress decreases.“